-Raising money for the design and build of an Enterprise Hub for unemployed youth in Maseru, Lesotho.
+Raising money for the design and build of an Entrepreneurship Hub for unemployed youth in Maseru, Lesotho.

 We will offer membership of the Hub to aspiring entrepreneurs who are unemployed and recent graduates from schools, polytechnics and universities in Lesotho.
 Priority will be given to youth aged 18-25 with an entrepreneurial spirit which will be assessed based on any initiatives they have set up or participated in, as well as interviews and reference checks.

 Membership will just be for one year to allow others to benefit from the Hub’s services and it will be reviewed and monitored on a quarterly basis.